 Commentators seem to agree that the RIA citator is the most useful and complete.
 Citations include citing authority from 1954 forward and editorial treatment; the Constitution, statutes, and treaties are not included.
 Although RIA covers regulations and IRS documents, it lists cited regulations in T.D. (rather than section number) order.
 Case name or citation can be used.

-CCH Standard Federal Tax Reporter - Citator.
-(CCH IntelliConnect)
+CCH Standard Federal Tax Reporter - Citator. (online in CCH IntelliConnect)

 VI.
 Tax Research Guides